Josan88/mykad/README.md

 6. After reading, data is stored in 2 json file.
 7. The user's photograph will be saved as a JPEG file named "photo.jpg" in the current directory.
 8. View data in index.php.
-9. If user want to read another myKAD, remove the inserted card and insert another myKAD.
+9. If user wants to read another myKAD, remove the inserted card and insert another myKAD.